OrienteerBAP/Orienteer-Guidebook/user_roles_in_this_guide.md

   *  they use advanced Orienteer features (calculable properties etc)
   *  they develop customized software, widgets to work in Orienteer
   *  they integrate Orienteer application with other business applications
-  *  and they also do many other things